What's in UK Tap Water? 7 Facts

 Is tap water safe to drink in the UK?

-Despite regional differences in hardness due to varying calcium content, particularly in the southern part of the UK, these variations do not affect the water's safety.
+Despite regional differences in hardness, particularly in the southern part of the UK, these variations do not affect the water's safety.
 So, unless notified otherwise by your water provider, you can drink UK tap water with confidence.

 Is tap water bad for you?